markjosephcampbell/Coinbase_Case_Study/README.md

 Coinbase recently received a AA rating from CryptoCompare making them one of a few low risk exchanges.
 They will continue to be viewed as a top-tier exchange because of their focus on security, legal/regulatory, and transaction risk.
 Security is improved by holding over 98% of their assets offline in geographically distributed cold wallets.
 A high legal/regulatory rating is awarded by carrying insurance against losses, following industry guidelines, and providing various compliance statements.
 The third key component, risk mitigation, is achieved through market surveillance systems and on-chain transaction monitoring.

 Binance, not mentioned above, is one of the largest threats to Coinbase.
 Launching just four years ago in China, they are offering more than 350 coins and their trading volume was 757 billion USD in March of this year.
-While they are ranked lower than Coinbase in quality and safety, they have been wildly innovative with products which appeal to more seasoned traders including one of the industry's first crypto derivatives platforms.
+While they are ranked lower than Coinbase in quality and safety, they have been extremely innovative with products which appeal to more seasoned traders including one of the industry's first crypto derivatives platforms.
 It has not all been smooth sailing for them though as they have also run into regulatory problems.

 "Coinbase made its name as the safest on-ramp for converting dollars into tokens and developed a brokerage business that attracted not just retail but a growing cadre of corporate clients like Tesla and hedge fund Third Point Management.
 While it lags rivals in trading volume, it still has the most assets under management on its platform, a $223 billion pool of liquidity that gives it power to provide superior pricing and trade execution that institutional investors demand," says Zachary Elfman, a Toptal freelance finance expert.